Snowmass2021 Cosmic Frontier White Paper: Ultraheavy particle dark matter: Cosmic history and models

 \textbf{Freeze-out:} In this classic mechanism, DM particles begin in thermal equilibrium with the SM bath, with equal rates of DM production and annihilation.
 When DM particles become non-relativistic, their production is Boltzmann-suppressed, and they fall out of equilibrium as cosmic expansion becomes faster than annihilation.

 Partial-wave unitarity sets an upper limit on perturbative DM annihilation cross sections.
 When DM is produced via freeze-out in a radiation-dominated universe, an upper limit on $s$-wave $2\to 2$ annihilation cross sections leads to a lower limit on the DM abundance, in turn translating to an upper limit of about $100$ TeV on the DM mass~\cite{Griest:1989wd}.
 However, if an EMD occurred after freeze-out, smaller annihilation cross sections would be needed to overcome the dilution and lead to the correct amount of DM.
 In this case, frozen-out DM with masses beyond ${\cal O} (100\text{ TeV})$ become allowed~\cite{Bramante:2017obj,Cirelli:2018iax,Bhatia:2020itt}.
 In models in which DM is much heavier than mediators, Sommerfeld enhancement of cross sections and the formation of bound states alters unitarity bounds~\cite{Hisano:2006nn,vonHarling:2014kha,Baldes:2017gzw,Smirnov:2019ngs,Baldes:2021aph}.
 DM might also be part of a hidden thermal bath, with a temperature different from the SM~\cite{Chu:2011be}.
 The lightest particles of the hidden sector can dominate the cosmic expansion after freeze-out, leading to an EMD era.
 In this case, \textit{diluted} DM particles as heavy as $10^{10}$ GeV become viable~\cite{Berlin:2016gtr,Berlin:2016vnh,Heurtier:2019eou,Davoudiasl:2019xeb}.
+The unitarity bound can also be circumvented in scenarios with additional degrees of freedom in the dark sector.
+In particular, in the presence of an additional species $\zeta$ with $m_\zeta < m_\chi < 3m_\zeta$, the DM $\chi$ remains stable, but the process $\chi\zeta^\dagger \to \chi\chi$ attenuates the relic density and allows $m_\chi$ to be as large as $10^9~{\rm GeV}$ \cite{Kramer:2020sbb}.
+If the dark sector consists of many nearly-degenerate species that scatter with the SM through dark-flavor--changing interactions, $m_\chi$ can be as large as $10^{14}~{\rm GeV}$ without violating the unitarity bound \cite{Kim:2019udq}.

 \textbf{Freeze-in:} In the freeze-in mechanism, the DM population is initially negligible, and is produced via out-of-equilibrium decays and/or annihilation of species in the SM bath~\cite{McDonald:2001vt,Hall:2009bx,Bernal:2017kxu}.
 The production rates are always slower than the cosmic expansion and become negligible before backreaction becomes important.
 The end of the freeze-in production depends on DM-SM interactions.
 Typically, renormalizable couplings lead to an \textit{infrared} freeze-in, in which DM production stops when it becomes too heavy to be produced and the final relic density depends only on the DM coupling strengths and mass~\footnote{One can engineer complicated models of IR freeze-in with significantly heavy DM candidates, viz., the clockwork scenarios~\cite{Goudelis:2018xqi}.}.
 On the other hand, non-renormalizable couplings typically lead to production rates with a high temperature-dependence.
 In this case, freeze-in can terminate during the post-inflationary reheating and is said to be \textit{ultraviolet}, with a final relic density depending on the reheat temperature.
 DM candidates produced via ultraviolet freeze-in (UVFI) only need to be lighter than the maximal temperature of the SM bath, which can be as high as $10^{15}$ GeV~\cite{Chowdhury:2018tzw,Bhattacharyya:2018evo,Bernal:2018qlk}.
 In fact, the earliest proposals of UVFI detailed the production of UHDM candidates~\cite{Chung:1998rq,Chung:1998ua,Giudice:2000ex}.